Judd Trump: 2016–17 season

-2017/2018
+2017–18 season

 Trump was third in the world rankings at the start of the season.
 He successfully defended his European Masters title in October, defeating Stuart Bingham 9–7 in the final.
 The following month, he reached the quarter-finals of the International Championship where he was edged out 5–6 by Mark Allen.
-He then reached the final of the Shanghai Masters for the second time, but was heavily defeated 3–10 by Ronnie O'Sullivan.
+He then reached the final of the Shanghai Masters, but was heavily defeated 3–10 by Ronnie O'Sullivan.

 He made semi-final appearances at three other ranking events this season: at the Scottish Open, he lost 4–6 to Cao Yupeng whom he had defeated two months earlier in the semi-finals of the European Masters; at the German Masters, he was beaten 1–6 by Mark Williams, after making the highest break of the tournament (140) in his quarter-final clash with Ding Junhui; and in defending his title at the Players Championship, he was narrowly defeated by Ronnie O'Sullivan 5–6.
 In January, he reached the semi-finals of the 2018 Masters where, despite leads of 3–1 and 5–2 earlier in the match, he was eliminated 5–6 by Kyren Wilson.

-At the 2018 World Championship, Trump came close to suffering a first round defeat by Crucible debutant Chris Wakelin who took the match to a deciding frame.
-After beating Ricky Walden 13–9 in the second round, he was narrowly defeated in the quarter-finals by John Higgins in another final frame decider, the first time they had met in a World Championship match since the 2011 final.
+At the 2018 World Championship, Trump came close to suffering a first-round defeat by Crucible debutant Chris Wakelin who took the match to a deciding frame.
+After beating Ricky Walden 13–9 in the second round, he was narrowly defeated in the quarter-finals by John Higgins in another final-frame decider, the first time they had met in a World Championship match since the 2011 final.